dblock/code.dblock.org/_posts/2011/2011-09-07-implementing-my-first-jenkins-plugin-ansicolor.markdown

 ---
 ![jenkins]({{ site.url }}/images/posts/2011/2011-09-07-implementing-my-first-jenkins-plugin-ansicolor/jenkins_3.jpg)

 I installed Jenkins last week for the very first time.
 A couple of days later I was able to publish my first plugin, called [AnsiColor](https://plugins.jenkins.io/ansicolor), which colorizes ANSI output.
-It’s the [plugin you’ve all been waiting for](https://code.dblock.org/the-jenkins-ansicolor-plugin-youve-all-been-waiting-for).
+It's the [plugin you've all been waiting for](https://code.dblock.org/the-jenkins-ansicolor-plugin-youve-all-been-waiting-for).

 The [Jenkins plugin tutorial](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial) is quite good, I recommend you just follow it.
 It has a maven-based cookbook to generate a new project.
-But if you’re like me, you’ll reconstruct a plugin from scratch (and possibly trade time for a better understanding).
-I’ll just mention a few things that could have been helpful to me.
+But if you're like me, you'll reconstruct a plugin from scratch (and possibly trade time for a better understanding).
+I'll just mention a few things that could have been helpful to me.

 #### Basics

 A plugin extends _hudson.Plugin_.
-This class isn’t even necessary, but it’s a good opportunity to setup a logger that’s going to tell us that the plugin is actually being loaded.
-Whether you’re testing the plugin locally or running a production instance of Jenkins, this will come handy.
+This class isn't even necessary, but it's a good opportunity to setup a logger that's going to tell us that the plugin is actually being loaded.
+Whether you're testing the plugin locally or running a production instance of Jenkins, this will come handy.

 {% highlight java %}
 public class PluginImpl extends Plugin {